akky709/vscode-alt-generator-with-gemini/README.md

 - If an image is blocked, you'll need to manually write the alt text or use a different image

 ### Slow Performance with Large Files
-- **Reduce Context Range**: Switch from "Wide" to "Standard" or "Narrow"
-- **Disable Context**: Turn off context analysis for faster processing
+- **Disable Context**: Turn off "Context Analysis Enabled" in settings for faster processing
 - **Process in Smaller Batches**: Select fewer tags at once
 - **Check File Size**: Large HTML files (>500KB) may slow down parsing